ryanlkirk/LuminaDistrict/README.md

 # Lumina District
 A cyberpunk hotel booking site react demo

-Welcome to the Lumina District Hotel, a fictional hotel set in a cyberpunk universe.
-This project is a React application that showcases the hotel's services, amenities, and allows users to make reservations.
+Welcome to the Lumina District, a fictional region set in a cyberpunk universe.
+This project is a React application that showcases hotel's, thier services, amenities, and allows users to make reservations.

 ![Lumina District Hotel](./src/assets/images/lumina.webp)

 ## Features

-- View information about the hotel, including rooms, facilities, and services.
+- View information about the hotels, including rooms, facilities, and services.
 - Browse through a gallery of images showcasing the hotel's unique style.
 - Make reservations for specific dates and room types.
 - Contact the hotel for inquiries or special requests.